Variational integrators for underactuated mechanical control systems with symmetries: Application to optimal control of underactuated mechanical systems

 We have $2(N-1)$ extra unknowns when adding the Lagrange multipliers $\lambda_{\alpha}^{(0,N-2)}$ (recall that, in this case $\alpha=1,2$).
 Summing up, we have

 unknowns (corresponding to $\gamma_{(2,N-2)}+\xi_{(1,N-2)}+\lambda_{\alpha}^{(0,N-2)}$) for

 equations (corresponding to \eqref{Discretea}$+$ \eqref{Discreteb}$+$\eqref{retralge}$+$\eqref{Discretec}).
 Consequently, our discrete variational problem (which comes from the original optimal control problem) has become a nonlinear root finding problem.
 From the set $\xi_{(0,N-1)}$ we can reconstruct the configuration trajectory by means of the reconstruction equation \eqref{recSE2}.
-For computational reasons is useful to consider the retraction map $\tau$ as the Cayley map for $SE(2)$ instead of a truncation of the exponential map (see the Appendix for further details).
+For computational reasons it is useful to consider the retraction map $\tau$ as the Cayley map for $SE(2)$ instead of a truncation of the exponential map.

-We also would like to stress that derivation of these discrete equations have a pure variational formulation and as a consequence, the integrators defined in this way are symplectic and Poisson-momentum preserving (see \cite{groupoid}).
-By using backward error analysis, it is well known that these integrators have a good energy behavior (see \cite{mawest}).
-Similar techniques have been employed in \cite{JKM} for the discrete optimal control of an underwater vehicle on $SE(3)$.
+We also would like to stress that derivation of these discrete equations have a pure variational formulation and as a consequence (see \cite{mawest} for the case of first order systems), the integrators defined in this way are symplectic, momentum preserving and they have a good energy behavior (see \cite{Borda},\cite{borda2}, \cite{CoMdDZu2013}, \cite{CoMaZu2011} and Remark \eqref{referee1}).